When a new student comes to class, the teacher assigns someone to give them a school tour.

-So imagine how many people and how much potential profit you would miss just because your product tour is too complicated, aka crappy.
+So imagine how many people and how much potential profit you would miss just because your product tour is too complicated.

-Try using a checklist.
-Viework did that too:
+Try using an onboarding checklist.
+Vieworks did that too:

 Why does your product need a product tour?

 1- People need a bit more than a great and clear design

 You might think that your product is clear enough without a guide but don’t forget that you are the one who created the product, and you know every single punctuation mark that’s in it.

-They might not figure everything out in a glance.
+They won’t figure out everything in a glance.

 Like this one:

 But if it wasn’t for the interactive guide, I would never know that UserGuiding had a chrome extension.

 And I, ever so clumsily, accidentally clicked ‘’exit’’ before I managed to finish the steps.

-Along with being extra helpful, these buttons don’t cover a lot of space either.
-They are pretty functional.
+On top of being super helpful, these buttons don’t cover a lot of space, either.

 2- It saves a lot of time

-A product tour can spend you AND the customer a lot of time for you AND your users.
+A product tour can save a lot of time for you AND your users.